Ordered random walks and the Airy line ensemble: Statement of results

 \subsection{Law of large numbers and fluctuations of linear statistics}

 We now consider macroscopic properties of the system of ordered random walks.
 In particular, we show that the law of large numbers and fluctuations of linear statistics agree with the case of non-intersecting Brownian motions.
-Let $\delta > 0$ and define for $f:D[\delta,1]\to \mathbb R$
+Let $D([\delta,1])$ denote the set of c\`{a}dl\`{a}g functions with the sigma-algebra generated by the finite-dimensional evaluation maps and the uniform metric $\rho$ given in \eqref{rho_eqn}.
+Let $\delta > 0$ and define for $f:D([\delta,1])\to \mathbb [0, 1]$,

 and